The Markan Hike on Moskenesøya – Lofoten Islands, Norway

-Photographing the Markan Hike
+Photos and Photography tips for the Markan Hike

 The first part of the hike before entering the birch forest will already offer spectacular views of the impressive peaks surrounding the area.
 Not much scenery through the birch forest, though.
 Things start getting interesting as soon as you start gaining elevation on the second climb before reaching the Fageråskaret pass.

 From there, you will already have great views over Fageråvatnet and the surrounding mountains.
 However, some of the most photogenic views are at the top of the second climb, just before the last stretch that leads to the summit.

 From the pass or just above it, you will have the best views of Kråkhammartind

 The views from the summit are also great.

 Additionally, I think this location is great for panoramas, especially from just above the pass, where you can get great views of all the mountains and their valleys.

 Solbjørnvatnet, the lake on the left; Kråkhammartind, the peak in the middle and Horseidvatnet, the small lake on the right